Intrenion/Milcraft/doctrine/why-we-fight.md

 Require independent institutions and affected groups to approve major uses of force.

 **Outcome**
-Reckless leaders face stronger limits on decisions that could cause war.
+Reckless leaders face stricter limits on decisions that could lead to war.

 Chapter: The Paths to Peace - Checks and Balances